-The user must also have admin read access on the APIC and use the APIC aaaLogin api to acquire a token for accessing the app API.
+The user most also have admin read access on the APIC and use the APIC aaaLogin api to acquire a token and urlToken for accessing the app API.
 The token must be included in all requests as a cookie named APIC-Cookie or an HTTP header named DevCookie.
+The urlToken must be included in all requests as a url parameter named url-token or HTTP header named APIC-Challenge